 But somehow, all of the above-mentioned factors knit together into a wholeness that determines the location and patterning of ancient sites.
 This is quite remarkable - some sites might have underground water, alignments, astronomical alignments and intervisibility as contributory siting factors, and what's remarkable is how they seem to interlock.
 Every site has a uniqueness to it, yet in an organic and intuitive way it follows similar rules to other sites.
 Usually a site exists not for one single neat reason.

 When you visit them, it's good to go quiet, imbibing the feeling of a place, listening, hearing and seeing what it has to teach.
 What you 'get' isn't just imagination - you can pick up on something from the place-memory or the innate identity of the site, its genius loci or spirit of place.

 The purpose of ancient sites

 Mounds (cairns, barrows and tumuli) sometimes show signs of use for burial of the dead, but this does not mean they were built for burial.
-Later in history, churches were surrounded with graveyards, though they were built to be places of worship and community gathering, not primarily to host graves of the dead.
+Later in history, churches were surrounded with graveyards, though they were built to be houses of God, not primarily to host graves of the dead.

-In the 1960s-70s Guy Underwood and Tom Graves, both dowsers, investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as energy or information buffers, playing a part in a larger geomantic system.
+In the 1960s-70s dowsers Guy Underwood and Tom Graves investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as energy or information buffers, playing a part in a larger geomantic system.